bqin01/tree-visualization/README.md

 ### Growing Trees

 When you create a tree, you will find it to be an uninteresting sapling.
 If you want it to grow, simply navigate to the "Update" dropdown meny and select "Go Forward".
-This will allow you to select a number of days to fast-forward by, anywhere from 1 to 999.
-After you hit confirm, the application (while taking its time; I'm looking into improving the speed of the algorithm) will replicate and refresh the page, giving you the tree in its new state.
+This will allow you to select a number of days to fast-forward by, anywhere from 1 to 10000.
+Once you confirm, the tree will start to grow right in front of you!
+In particular, the tree grows one day every half-second, or 500 milliseconds.

-<i><b>Note:</b> Currently, if the tree grows too many branches, it may have issues loading/growing your tree that may cause an Internal Server Error.
-I am looking to fix this.</i>

 ## Can I learn more about how these trees grow?